jsneedles/debezium-connector-planetscale/README.md

 Copyright Debezium Authors.
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-# Debezium Connector Vitess
+# Debezium Connector PlanetScale

 Debezium is an open source project that provides a low latency data streaming platform for change data capture (CDC).

-This repository contains incubating connector for [Vitess](https://vitess.io/) which is in an **early stage of its development**.
+This repository contains PlanetScale's fork of the incubating connector for [Vitess](https://vitess.io/) which is in an **early stage of its development**.
 You are encouraged to explore this connector and test it, but it is not recommended yet for production usage.
 E.g. the format of emitted messages may change, specific features may not be implemented yet etc.

 ## Supported Features